o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 This section assumes you have an [AWS IAM Administrator user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) setup for your AWS account.

 For local development with AWS setup this guide covers how to use an IAM user with long term programmatic credentials.
-If you don't have access keys configured, use the AWS Console to generate and download new access key for an existing or new IAM user using the steps shown in the AWS Reference Guide for [Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+If you don't have access keys configured, use the AWS Console to generate and download new access keys for an existing or new IAM user using the steps shown in the AWS Reference Guide for [Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 If you want to use short-term credentials for working with AWS, please see setup information in the [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth).

 Chose from the following options to set up a user's AWS credentials for use in O3DE.
 If you are using [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) remember to set the profile in the project settings.

-### Option 1: Configure via the AWS CLI
+### Option 1: Create a named profile via the AWS CLI

 O3DE recommends using the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) (CLI) (version 2) to manage the import and configuration of AWS credentials.
 If you have not configured credentials or a region on your computer, the easiest way to satisfy this requirement is to use the AWS `configure` command: